masseygeo/GrainPy/docs/tutorials/classify.rst

 The 'folk_sed' Function
 ------------------------
-The *folk_sed* function classifies sand, silt, and clay proportions into the qualitative sediment classification scheme of Folk (1954).
+The *folk_sed* function converts sand, silt, and clay proportions into the appropriate sediment classification scheme of Folk (1954).

 ::